- Ride a vintage steam train

 Cross the border into New Mexico today as you drive to Santa Fe (212 miles, four hours).

 The journey takes you through the towns of Vallecito, Pagosa Springs, and Chame, before arriving in Taos, a town rich in Pueblo history.
 Spend time at historic Taos Plaza in the heart of the town, an old Spanish fortified walled plaza.
-Then, in the company of a local guide, tour Taos Pueblo, part of the Navajo Nation and the only UNESCO-listed Native American community.
+Then, in the company of a local guide, tour Taos Pueblo, the only UNESCO-listed Native American community.
 Explore the multi-story adobe buildings of the Pueblo that have been inhabited for over 1,000 years.

 Continue to Santa Fe, where you’ll stay two nights at the 3-star The Lodge at Santa Fe (3Q).
 The hotel is set on a hill overlooking the city and features an outdoor pool, Mexican restaurant and a bar.
 B